OpenDSA/OpenDSA/RST/en/General/GenTreeIntro.rst

    :scripts: AV/General/GenTreePostTravCON.js
    :output: show

-To perform a preorder traversal, it is necessary to visit each of the children for a given node (say :math:`R`) from left to right.
-This is accomplished by starting at R's leftmost child (call it :math:`T`).
-From :math:`T`, we can move to :math:`T`'s right sibling, and then to that node's right sibling, and so on.

-Using the General Tree ADT show above, here is an implementation to print the nodes of a general tree in preorder.
+Using the General Tree ADT shown above, here is an implementation to print the nodes of a general tree in preorder.
 Note the `while` loop at the end, which processes the list of